-The first model is \textbf{ODISE} \cite{odise} and is based off of the feature space learned in Stable Diffusion \cite{stablediffusion} for their image embedder, CLIP \cite{clip} for their image-text discriminator and Mask2Former \cite{mask2former} as their mask generator.
+\textbf{ODISE} \cite{odise} is based on the feature space learned in Stable Diffusion \cite{stablediffusion} for their image encoder, CLIP \cite{clip} for their image-text discriminator and Mask2Former \cite{mask2former} as their mask generator.
 The process starts with extracting image features from Stable Diffusion with a \textit{Implicit Captioner} to learn implicit text prompts.
 These embeddings are passed to the mask generator.
-Similarity is the measured between each mask and text embeddings of object categories from CLIP \cite{clip} to assign a class to a mask.
+Similarity is measured between each mask and text embeddings of object categories from CLIP \cite{clip} to assign a class to a mask.
 While the model is trained on one dataset, it can be applied to any dataset for zero-shot evaluation, making it a strong model to consider.

-Our second VFM is \textbf{Segment-Anything} (SAM) \cite{segmentanything}.
-This approach uses a MAE \cite{mae} pre-trained Vision Transformer (ViT) \cite{vit} image-encoder and a set of prompts that are either points, text, or bounding boxes to mask desired objects.
+\textbf{Segment-Anything} (SAM) \cite{segmentanything} uses a MAE \cite{mae} pre-trained Vision Transformer (ViT) \cite{vit} image-encoder and a set of prompts that are either points, text, or bounding boxes to mask desired objects.
 This model is also designed for zero-shot transfer.
-Because there is no provided code for evaluation on a benchmark segmentation dataset, we adopt two variants.
-The first is PromptSAM \cite{promptsam} which uses FocalDINO \cite{focalnet,dino} to generate bounding box proposals as prompts.
-Second is \textbf{GroundedSAM} which uses GroundingDINO \cite{groundingdino} to generate open-vocabulary bounding boxes as prompts to SAM.
-The GroundingDINO uses a DINO \cite{dino} model with a SwinB \cite{swin} backbone and BERT \cite{bert} for text encodings.
+We adopt two variants : \textbf{PromptSAM} \cite{promptsam} and \textbf{GroundedSAM} \cite{ren2024grounded}.
+PromptSAM uses FocalDINO \cite{focalnet,dino} to generate bounding box proposals as prompts.
+GroundedSAM uses GroundingDINO \cite{groundingdino} to generate open-vocabulary bounding boxes as prompts to SAM.
 Because GroundingDINO cannot generate discriminate prompts for ``stuff'' categories for semantic segmentation tasks, we only evaluate on instance segmentation.